Toward General and Robust LLM-enhanced Text-attributed Graph Learning: Experiments

 The computational complexity of our proposed method is primarily determined by two GNN operations.
 The first GNN calculates the similarity matrix $\mathbf{S} \in \mathbb{R}^{N \times N}$ and updates the adjacency matrix $\mathcal{A}^{*}_{ij}$.
 This step involves pairwise computations between nodes, leading to a complexity of $O(N^2)$.
 The second GNN performs node classification using the updated adjacency matrix $\mathcal{\tilde{A}}^{*}_{ij}$ and node features $\mathcal{H}$.
 With $m$ layers and $\mathcal{E} = O(N^2)$ edges in the graph, the complexity for this operation scales as $O(m \cdot N^2)$.
 Therefore, the total computational cost per epoch is dominated by these two steps, resulting in an overall complexity of $O(m \cdot N^2)$.

+Experimentally, compared to other TAG learning methods, UltraTAG-S demonstrates a significant advantage in training time.
+As shown in Table~\ref{tab:Efficiency Analysis.}, under non-sparse settings, it achieves up to a 19× speedup per training epoch over the suboptimal method.
+This efficiency gain is particularly important for large-scale TAG datasets, where traditional LLM–GNN hybrids often suffer from excessive overhead.
+UltraTAG-S benefits from its streamlined dual-GNN framework and lightweight LLM integration, which avoids redundant computations while providing rich semantic and structural enhancements.
+Consequently, our method scales more gracefully with increasing dataset size and sparsity levels, offering both practical efficiency and theoretical robustness.
+This makes UltraTAG-S well-suited for real-world deployment where computational resources may be limited while the demand for robust performance under data imperfections remains high.
+Moreover, the preprocessing stage involving LLM-based augmentation is performed only once offline, further reducing the overall computational burden during training.

-For detailed parameter settings, we employ five random seeds \{42, 43, 44, 45, 46\}.
-The $\text{GNN}_1(\cdot)$ and $\text{GNN}_2(\cdot)$ use the Adam optimizer for joint optimizing with a learning rate of 1e-2, weight decay of 5e-4, dropout of 0.5, and 100 epochs.
-Each GNN consists of 2 layers, with a similarity calculation threshold of 0.8.
-The number of important nodes selected by PageRank is 10\% of the total training nodes, and the acceptance threshold for LLM-based edge reconfiguration is 0.5.
-For fine-tuning the LM, the learning rate is set to 5e-5, with 3 epochs, a batch size of 8, and a dropout of 0.3.
-The LLM used is Meta-Llama-3-8B-Instruct.
-All experiments were conducted on a system equipped with a NVIDIA A100 80GB PCIe GPU and an Intel(R) Xeon(R) Gold 6240 CPU @ 2.60GHz, with CUDA Version 12.4.
+For detailed parameter settings, we employ five random seeds {42, 43, 44, 45, 46} to ensure the stability and reproducibility of our experimental results.
+The $\text{GNN}_1(\cdot)$ and $\text{GNN}_2(\cdot)$ use the Adam optimizer for joint optimizing, with a learning rate of 1e-2, weight decay of 5e-4, dropout of 0.5, and a total of 100 training epochs, which strikes a good balance between convergence speed and generalization ability.
+Each GNN consists of 2 layers, with a similarity calculation threshold of 0.8 to control the reliability of edge updates.
+The number of important nodes selected by PageRank is set to 10\% of total training nodes, while the acceptance threshold for LLM-based edge reconfiguration is 0.5, ensuring that only semantically meaningful structural modifications are retained.
+For fine-tuning the LM, the learning rate is fixed at 5e-5, with 3 epochs, a batch size of 8, and a dropout of 0.3, which are empirically chosen to provide stable training without overfitting.
+The LLM used is Meta-Llama-3-8B-Instruct~\cite{llama3modelcard}, applied in full compliance with its research license terms.
+All experiments were conducted on a high-performance system equipped with a single NVIDIA A100 80GB PCIe GPU.
+All reported results are averaged over five runs with the above seeds, and error bars are included to indicate statistical reliability.